 If you’re looking to work a fixed and stable class schedule, teaching Chinese kids with Landi English could be a good choice for you.
 You’ll be required to teach a minimum of 12 hours per week, and the company boasts a steady booking rate for their teachers.
 Aside from having a teaching certificate and a college degree, you should also speak English at an idiomatic level and with a neutral accent if you want to teach with Landi English.

 What if I don’t want to work with a company?

-Not keen on teaching English for an online school?
+Not keen on teaching English with an online school?
 Do you prefer to be your own boss?
 No problem.
 You can still teach English online without experience, either through a teacher marketplace or by starting your own online teaching business.

 Teach through a marketplace

-Tutoring marketplaces such as Preply, Cambly, and italki are online platforms that connect teachers and learners and have systems in place to manage payments and scheduling.
+Tutoring marketplaces such as Preply, Hallo, and italki are online platforms that connect teachers and learners and have systems in place to manage payments and scheduling.
 To get started, you simply have to create your teacher profile on the marketplace and set your pay rate and hours.
 However, standing out among a sea of English tutors is key when you use a marketplace, so make sure you attract prospective students through an eye-catching profile and an engaging introduction video.

 Start your own online teaching business

 If you choose to become an independent EFL teacher and start your own business, you’ll be completely in charge – including building your client base, marketing yourself, creating courses, and managing your finances.